ArtFXDev/silex-doc/docs/td/Silex/Client/event-loop.md

 ## Problems you might encounter

-- Since the silex actions and the websocket connection are running in the same event loop, if an action is holding the attention of the event loop for too long, the websocket connection might break.
+- Since the Silex actions and the websocket connection are running in the same event loop, if an action is holding the attention of the event loop for too long, the websocket connection might break.
 It's actually not a problem since socketio handles disconnection and reconnection automaticaly, but you will get a warning message in the silex UI.
 To prevent this, make sure to separate your action logic into multiple coroutines.